 Use a forwarding service

-One of the best ways to minimise the hassle of sending items abroad is to use a forwarding service like Forward2Me, especially if the seller only delivers within their own country.
+One of the best ways to minimize the hassle of sending items abroad is to use a forwarding service like Forward2Me, especially if the seller only delivers within their own country.

 These services allow you to shop using a UK address so you can buy items even if the seller doesn’t ship overseas, you can potentially save money on postage, and they’ll handle all of the logistics of sending your parcel onwards.